biparr/Cisco_ACI/README.md

     7. Create the new user and place them in the proper security group *.
 Display information back to the user (some day)

     Application created by Tige Phillips.
-Please feel free to use as you see fit.
     Please note that very little error checking is being done.
 It's entirely possible that my code could crash your system (not likely).
 You have been warned!
 '''